open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-raspberry-pi.md

 There is always something to be done.
 Check the [GitHub issues](https://github.com/ole-vi/treehouse-builder/issues) for treehouse-builder to see what needs to be done or [waffle.io](https://waffle.io/ole-vi/treehouse-builder).
 Once you've chosen an issue and fixed the problem, create a PR using the same guidelines as the ones used when you had to go through the intern orientation.
 If you have any questions, just ask!
 You can find us on the #raspberrypi channel on gitter.

+Since we are creating an image we need to be able to access without using password everytime.
+Inorder to do that, we need to generate ssh keys and add it to github account.
+Please follow the steps under "generating a new SSH key which can be found [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#generating-a-new-ssh-key)"

+After you are done with generation of the key, the next step would be adding the key to your github account.
+So follow the steps from [here](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).

+After the generation of SSH keys and adding it to your account, you can test your ssh connection by following the steps provided [here](https://help.github.com/articles/testing-your-ssh-connection/).

+Note: Please check if all the steps have been performed as per [here](https://help.github.com/articles/connecting-to-github-with-ssh/).
+Also please check in your github account by going into settings->SSH and GPG Keys.
+You should be able to see your SSH key associated with the email address you created the key with.

+After you are done generating and adding SSH keys, clone the treehouse builder with SSH by following the command,
+> git clone git@github.com:ole-vi|treehouse-builder.git

+After you are done cloning, go to the folder where treehouse-builder is located and create a new branch as you created previously and push.
+> git push --set-upstream origin "name of the branch you created"

+Then, check if the key is present in get_ssh_key.py with the help of running the command below,
+> ./get_ssh_keys.py

+Type the following command to view the files present,
+> less authorized_keys

+To view your SSH key in the command line with the help of a parameter, type the following
+> cat authorized_keys|grep "enter a part of email address you generated the key with"

+Cross verify the above displayed key on terminal with typing the following command,
+> cat ~/.ssh/id_rsa.pub

+Note: Please check if the two keys are the same and proceed with accessing the raspberry pi.

 ## Brief Rundown of Treehouse-Builder

 Below we have a short step-by-step rundown of how the treehouse-builder works: